 In November 2018, the Company licensed the exclusive rights to certain intellectual property to support development of its therapeutic candidates ("License").
 The intellectual property licensed by the Company is owned by The General Hospital Corporation, d/b/a Massachusetts General Hospital, ("Licensor").
-Payments by the Company under the license agreement included a one-time non-refundable fee of \$50,000 paid after execution of the License; reimbursement of Licensor's patent costs which, at execution of the

-License, were approximately \$145,000; a minimum annual license fee of \$25,000 payable within 60 days of each anniversary of the effective date of the License prior to the first commercial sale of a product or process covered by the License; milestone payments upon attainment of certain milestone events; royalties based on net sales of products covered by the patent-related rights; and a portion of any sublicense income received by the Company.
+Payments by the Company under the license agreement included a one-time non-refundable fee of \$50,000 paid after execution of the License; reimbursement of Licensor's patent costs which, at execution of the License, were approximately \$145,000; a minimum annual license fee of \$25,000 payable within 60 days of each anniversary of the effective date of the License prior to the first commercial sale of a product or process covered by the License; milestone payments upon attainment of certain milestone events; royalties based on net sales of products covered by the patent-related rights; and a portion of any sublicense income received by the Company.
 The Company is responsible for the development and commercialization of the licensed assets and for meeting certain milestones set forth in the License.

-In accounts payable and accrued expenses at June 30, 2021, and December 31, 2020, the Company had accrued \$59,957 and \$42,300, respectively, in license payments under the terms of the License.
-All amounts due under the License have been paid.
+At September 30, 2021 and December 31, 2020, the Company had accrued \$3,570 and \$42,300, respectively, in license payments under the terms of the License, included in accounts payable and accrued expenses.
+The amounts due at September 30, 2021, and at December 31, 2020, have been paid.